 The hyperparameters are mostly the same as in experiment 1, with the addition of adaptation factor $\lambda$.
 In our initial runs of this experiment, we saw lower validation performance from our domain-adapted network compared to the baseline and augmentation-based training experiments.
 To address this, we explored several schedules for $\lambda$ in terms of proportion $p$ of total training epochs (which in this experiment is set to 50 epochs).

 These schedules include the logistic schedule used by \cite{ganin2015unsupervised}, increasing \& decreasing linear schedules, increasing \& decreasing quadratic schedules, and a constant schedule, illustrated in Fig.~\ref{figLambdaSchedules}.
-We note that the increasing quadratic schedule performs best in both domain adaptation training experiments, as seen in Table \ref{tableHyperparameterValidationAccuracy}.
+We note that the increasing quadratic schedule performs best in our domain adaptation training experiment where the ring artifact is the target domain, as seen in Table \ref{tableHyperparameterValidationAccuracy} - the validation accuracy of 91.9\% observed with the parabolic increasing schedule was highest among all explored schedules.
 This suggests that an effective domain adaptation strategy is to focus primarily on the label prediction task for the early and middle epochs of training, and then increasingly shift the training's focus towards the domain adaptation task towards the end of training.